larsuib/dat250-expass1/dat250-expass4.md

 ## Technical problems
 Not that many technical problems was encountered.
 I needed to install the postman-desktop tool to make the requests work.

+## Pending Issues
+No pending issues with the mandatory tasks as far as I know.
+I did not do the other optional tasks (3- and 4).

 ## Link to repo
 https://github.com/larsuib/dat250-expass4